andrenormanlang/freelancer-platform/README.md

 - **Passport.js:** Middleware for authentication in Node.js applications, supporting various authentication strategies, with a focus on JWT for secure API access.
 - **Swagger:** A tool for documenting  API, enabling easy visualization and interaction with API endpoints directly from a browser.
 - **Socket.IO :** A library for real-time, bidirectional, and event-based communication, making it ideal for applications that require live updates, such as chat apps.
+- **Cloudinary:** A cloud-based image and video management service uploading users avatar images and skill images.
+- **SendGrid:** A cloud-based email delivery service for confirming user registrations, sending password reset emails.
+- **Firebase Storage:** A cloud storage solution for image and document attachments in the chat system.

 ### 🎨 Frontend (React 19 RC / OBS: React 18 for the moment)